decentralized-identity/org/allhands/agenda2.md

         * *21st Oct 2021*
 Tobias Halloran and Alex Tweedale - cheqd and their approach to SSI
         * *7th Oct 2021*
-Pieterjan Uytterhoeven - Isabel Group
+Pieterjan Uytterhoeven - Isabel Group discussed TruliUs, an SSI solution for businesses

 * **APAC/ASEAN Open Call**
     * Discussion with ToIP continue about cohosting APAC calls in 2022